Decorative alcohol-fuelled burners, called ethanol burners, have caused a number of serious burn injuries in Australia.

 - Always maintain a safe distance of at least one metre from the burner while it is on.

-- Extinguish the fire when leaving a room or before going to sleep.
+- Extinguish the flame when leaving a room or before going to sleep.

-- Make sure the flame is out and the fireplace has had plenty of time to cool before attempting to move or refuel it.
+- Make sure the flame is out and the burner has had plenty of time to cool before attempting to move or refuel it.

-- Never throw anything combustible into the fireplace.
+- Never throw anything combustible at the burner or into the flame.

 - Never use the burner for cooking.

-- In the case of a fire, use a powder extinguisher or fire blanket to smother the fire.
-Never use water on an ethanol fire.
+- Never use water on an ethanol fire.
 Water could spread the fire.
+In the case of an uncontrolled fire, use a powder extinguisher or fire blanket to smother the fire.